Chart Color Schemes

 Raceview is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Raceview's population was approximately 16,289 as of November 2025.
-This figure represents an increase of 1,135 people from the 2021 Census count of 15,154 residents.
-The growth is inferred from ABS data showing an estimated resident population of 16,268 in June 2024 and an additional 358 validated new addresses since the Census date.
-This results in a population density ratio of 1,780 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Raceview's 7.5% growth rate since the census is within 1.4 percentage points of the national average of 8.9%, indicating competitive growth fundamentals.
-Interstate migration contributed approximately 46.7% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.
+Raceview's population is 16,294 as of February 2026.
+This figure reflects an increase of 1,140 people since the 2021 Census, which reported a population of 15,154.
+The change was inferred from ABS data showing an estimated resident population of 16,268 in June 2024 and an additional 361 validated new addresses since the Census date.
+This results in a population density ratio of 1,780 persons per square kilometer, above the national average assessed by AreaSearch.
+Raceview's growth rate of 7.5% since the census is within 2.4 percentage points of the national average (9.9%).
+Population growth was primarily driven by interstate migration contributing approximately 46.7% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 and based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 using 2022 data as the base year.
-Looking ahead with demographic trends, a population increase just below the median of statistical areas across the nation is expected.
-The area is projected to grow by 967 persons to reach approximately 17,256 residents by 2041 based on the latest annual ERP population numbers, reflecting an overall increase of 5.8% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort.
+Future demographic trends suggest a population increase just below the median of statistical areas across the nation, with Raceview expected to grow by 967 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 5.8% in total over the 17 years.

 Frequently Asked Questions - Population